 We see a gold medal in your future…

 We felt the word had had a pretty bad rap for the last two thousand years.
 It was part of an old story, one where people were embarrassed and ashamed of their periods, and taught to pretend they weren’t even there.
 Think about the marketing story of the last hundred years - a successful period has been presented as one that nobody can tell is there.
 We don’t believe in that story.
 We believe in a new one, where your period can be a symbol of your personal power.
 And if you want to feel like you’re having your period, because you are - then you can.
 Your period experience is up to you.
 Period.

 From the moment you start your period, and even before.
 Period is just like regular comfy underwear, designed to catch any leaks.
 If you’re a period first timer, try it out before you even get your first flow just to get used to it.

 Before we answer that, let’s talk about what ‘fresh’ actually means.
 Are we talking about the astringent ‘fresh’ that decades of advertising has systematically told people they have to be.
 Or are we talking about feeling clean and not leaking?
 We’re that kind of fresh.

 Please do!
 A lot of stuff comes out both during and after your pregnancy.
-We all know how powerful those sneezes can be.
-And those laughs.
+A lot of our customers rely on us for support during their Postpartum experiences.

 We love bulky.
 Bulky on heavy days and at night makes us feel super safe.
-But as your period evolves over the days, you might want your underwear to mirror your lighter flow with a lighter padding.
+We don’t even think of it as bulky.
+We think of it as great support.
+But as your period evolves over the days, you might want your underwear to mirror your more medium lighter flow with a lighter padding.